The Many Moods of Murry Wilson: Production

-The Many Moods of Murry Wilson is the only record by American songwriter and talent manager Murry Wilson.
-The album was released on Capitol Records in October 1967, the same record label that the Beach Boys were contracted to at the time.
+Band biographer Steven Gaines has asserted that Murry arranged for Capitol Records to charge production costs of the album "back to the Beach Boys' account" with the label.
 According to Nik Venet, "Capitol made a whole album and released it [for Murry] ... just so they could satisfy him and so he wouldn't hassle them so much on some of the Beach Boys things."

 One track, "Italia", was composed by Al Jardine.
 He later wrote, "I wrote it in '63 and it was originally called 'Pink Champagne.'
 Brian liked it so much, he played it for his Dad who said it reminded him of Italy with its European feel.
 Murry recorded it with the Capitol Records Orchestra and changed the title to 'Italia.'"